eigenfoo/cryptics/docs/datasheet.md

 different structured format, the blogs hold the copyright to any annotations and commentary on the clues.

-### Are there any errors, sources of noise, or redundancies in the dataset?
+### Are there any errors, sources of noise, or redundancies in this dataset?

 Yes.
 As described below, errors may be introduced in the dataset through human error by the blogger, or through machine error by the parsing code.